-If you have any questions about this Notice or our privacy practices, please contact us:
+If you have any questions about this Privacy Notice or our privacy practices, please contact us in the following ways:

 Full name of legal entity: Preiskel & Co LLP